isaacramiez00/Urban-vs-Suburban/README.md

 * Avg rent price: $2,257/month

 Comparing the two, their is no significant difference between the two communities.
+The histogram also shows to be heavily skewed for the high value homes that I would consider outliers.
+After analyzing this, I saw how this will affect the rest of my data.

 ![rent](https://github.com/isaacramiez00/Urban-vs-Suburban/blob/develop/img/rent_hist_urban_suburb.png)